roman-milk/roman-milk.github.io/a-blackmail-tale.md

  Is it really possible to have your cake and eat it too?
 The story is developing and the next two chapters are almost complete.

  And as always - please vote.
 Thanks.
-Report_Story #1